JohnTelford/mkdocs/docs/team_overview.md

   Translates the Define and Design teams processes into website pages

 - [Team Deploy](team_deploy.md)
   Deploys the website making it available on the Internet.
-The production version is deployed when stakeholders agree.
+The production version is deployed when Stakeholders agree.

 - [Team Maintenance](team_maintenance.md)
   Remediates the Define, Design, Develop, Deploy, or Security teams defects